What To Do When Your Task List Doesn’t Work

 If you think back to a few lists you’ve made in the past few years, how many have you tossed out upon completion?
 Have you read all those books?
 Fixed up everything in your home?
 How many things have you checked off your “bucket list”?

-While, psychologically, lists might be great for our brains, they tend to fall short when it comes to actual productivity and long-term goal achievement.
+While, psychologically, lists might be great for our brains, they tend to fall short and don’t work out when it comes to actual productivity and long-term goal achievement.